janisZisenis/setup-mrt/README.md

 # setup-mrt

-The `setup-mrt` is a GitHub Action that sets up the [*Multi-Repository-Tool*](https://github.com/janisZisenis/mrt-cli) in your workflow enabling the Github runner to run your automation scripts usint `mrt`.
+The `setup-mrt` is a GitHub Action that sets up the [*Multi Repository Tool*](https://github.com/janisZisenis/mrt-cli) in your workflow enabling the Github runner to run your automation scripts usint `mrt`.

 ## Features

-- Installs and sets up the *Multi-Repository-Tool*
+- Installs and sets up the *Multi Repository Tool*
 - Caches the installed binaries for subsequent pipeline runs

 ## Usage